-20CS31002-COMPUTER NETWORKS
+20CS31002 - COMPUTER NETWORKS

-- 1. Develop a modern network architectures from a design and performance perspective. - 2.
-Understand the protocols of data link layer and MAC sub layer. - 3.
+- 1. Develop an understanding of modern network architectures from a design and performance perspective. - 2.
+Understand the protocols of data link layer and MAC sub layer and apply different techniques of error detection and error correction. - 3.
 Distinguish and explain different network layer protocols and routing algorithms. - 4.
 Describe the functions of TCP and UDP protocols. - 5.
 Illustrate the application layer protocols such as HTTP, FTP, SMTP, DNS and TELNET.

-- CO1.
-Identify the different types of network topologies, protocols and understand the layers of the OSI and TCP/IP model.
-Understand the different protocols in Datalink. - CO2.
-Have a basic knowledge of the use of Datalink layer protocols. - CO3.
-Analyze, specify and design the topological and routing strategies for an IP based networking infrastructure. - CO4.
-Analyze the Datagrams in the Internet using Network Tools. - CO5.
-Have a working knowledge of Application layer protocols.
+- CO1: Identify the different types of network topologies, protocols and understand the layers of the OSI and TCP/IP model.
+Understand the different protocols in Datalink. - CO2: Have a basic knowledge of the use of Datalink layer protocols. - CO3: Analyze, specify and design the topological and routing strategies for an IP based networking infrastructure. - CO4: Analyse the Datagrams in the Internet using Network Tools. - CO5: Have a working knowledge of Application layer protocols.